zeliest/master_thesis/data_analysis/README.md

 # Data Analysis

-In notebooks/results.ipynb, the figures showing the results of the different simulations are produced and save in the figures folder.
+In the jupyter notebook notebooks/results.ipynb, the figures showing the results of the different simulations are produced and saved in the figures folder.